Larvitar/MoodeIrRemote/commands/README.md

 **Note:** Only one command can be run at the same time. <code>global</code> will be run only if active player does not match any other command.

+### Command lists
+Command lists are also supported so you can run multiple commands at one button click:

+      "red": {
+        "global": [
+          {
+            "target": "shell",
+            "command": "echo \"some command\""
+          },
+          {
+            "target": "moode",
+            "command": "radio",
+            "value": "RTR Radio"
+          }
+        ]
+      }

 # Shell
 You can run basically any shell command.
 List of commands are also supported: